jean-pierreBoth/annembed/README.md

 It implements:

-1. Approximated randomized svd as described in Halko-Tropp

-2. Hierachical clustering with Single Linkage.

-3. A Mapper implementation based in hierarchical clustering and the Topological Data Analysis tool **Ripser** from U. Bauer

-4. Some variations about the **Umap** embedding tool (L. Mac Innes) using Renyi entropy and hierarchical representation of neighbourhood data as provided by the Hnsw algorithm.
+1. Some variations about the **Umap** embedding tool (L. Mac Innes) using Renyi entropy and hierarchical representation of neighbourhood data as provided by the Hnsw algorithm.

+2. An implementation of the Mapper algorithm using the **Ripser** module from U. Bauer

+3. As a by product the crate provides an implementation of some appriximated SVD as decribed in Halko-Tropp.

+## Results

+### Humap

+### Mapper

+### Randomized SVD

 ## License